 The mortgage application process can also prove more complex for the self-employed, as they must provide extensive documentation to prove their income stability and business viability.

-Additionally, those operating under a limited company status encounter specific challenges related to their self employed status, as lenders scrutinize company financials and the borrower’s role within the company to assess loan eligibility.
+Additionally, those operating under a limited company status encounter specific challenges related to their self-employed status, as lenders scrutinise company financials and the borrower’s role within the company to assess loan eligibility.

 Dealing with Higher Mortgage Rates